anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter03.rst

    -  Ideally at least 2 ports per socket (NUMA)
    -  NICs must be SR-IOV capable

 Note that the minimum specifications listed above map to the recommended specifications.
 Additional devices, such as FPGA, GPU, QAT, etc., may also be added depending on the configuration.
-For more details on the requirements per infrastructure profile, please refer to `RA2 Chapter 2 <../../../ref_arch/kubernetes/chapters/chapter02.md>`__.
+For more details on the requirements per infrastructure profile, please refer to :doc:`ref_arch/kubernetes/chapters/chapter02`.

 A virtual jump / test host can be a VM with the following specifications: